mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 Remember, the best storage option depends on your specific requirements and priorities.
 Consider factors like performance, scalability, cost, and access patterns when making your decision.

 ---

+## You back up EBS volumes using snapshots